How to organize an OTF Recognition Event: Planning tips

 - Issue your media advisory by email, then follow-up by telephone to see who is planning to attend.
 Ask your contacts if anyone else at that media outlet should also be on your list.
 Post the advisory to your website and social media tools.

-- Send a detailed event agenda first to your OTF Communications Officer for review.
+- Send a detailed event agenda first to your OTF Public Relations Associate for review.
 After that, it can go to all of the speakers - with names and titles of the host/MC, speakers and non-speaking special guests.
 Include any other information that will make your guests' participation easier, such as:

 - Maps/directions to the site - include accessibility details, room number, building name etc;